-- A. Place two right-curved tines (shown shaded in Figure 10) opposite each other on the previously installed bolts.
-Make sure that the tines are positioned as follows: - ✓ Tines are across from each other. - ✓ Tines are against the outer surface of the left holder outer plate.
+A. Place two right-curved tines (shown shaded in Figure 10) opposite each other on the previously installed bolts.
+Make sure that the tines are positioned as follows:

+✓ Tines are against the outer surface of the left holder outer plate.

-- ✓ Tips point inward toward the transmission housing. - ✓ The cutting edges will enter the soil first when the tiller moves forward. - B. Place two left-curved tines (unshaded in Figure 10) opposite each other on the bolts, overlapping the tines installed in Step 5-A. Make sure that the tines are positioned as follows: - ✓ Tines are across from each other - ✓ Tips point outward toward the sides of the tiller. - ✓ The cutting edges will enter the soil first when the tiller moves forward. - C. Add lock washers and nuts to all four bolts and tighten securely
+✓ Tips point inward toward the transmission housing. ✓ The cutting edges will enter the soil first when the tiller moves forward.

+B. Place two left-curved tines (unshaded in Figure 10) opposite each other on the bolts, overlapping the tines installed in Step 5-A. Make sure that the tines are positioned as follows: ✓ Tines are across from each other.

+✓ The cutting edges will enter the soil first when the tiller moves forward.

+C. Add lock washers and nuts to all four bolts and tighten securely